pablodecm/paper-inferno/paper/paper.md

 is the vector of model parameters.
-Given some experimental observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$, a problem of special relevance for these disciplines is statistical inference on a subset of model parameter
+Given some experimental observations $D = \{\boldsymbol{x}_0,...,\boldsymbol{x}_n\}$, a problem of special relevance for these disciplines is statistical inference on a subset of model parameters
 $\boldsymbol{\omega} \in \mathcal{\Omega} \subseteq \mathcal{\Theta}$.
 This can be approached via likelihood-free inference algorithms such as Approximate Bayesian Computation (ABC) [@beaumont2002approximate],